qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

    please add it also to the substitutions.txt file in the source folder.

-.. |outofdate| replace:: `Despite our constant efforts, information beyond this line may not be updated for QGIS 3.
-Refer to https://qgis.org/pyqgis/master for the python API documentation or, give a hand to update the chapters you know about.
-Thanks.`
 .. |updatedisclaimer| replace:: :disclaimer:`Docs in progress for 'QGIS testing'.
-Visit https://docs.qgis.org/2.18 for QGIS 2.18 docs and translations.`
+Visit https://docs.qgis.org/3.4 for QGIS 3.4 docs and translations.`